• Future Operating Environments MS00BP40-3065 01.08.2022-31.12.2022 5 credits (YSPLIS22) +-

 - analyse changes in the operating environments and anticipate future developments applying the concepts and methods of futures studies

-- evaluate impacts of the changing operating environments on her/his work, work community and organization, as well on the industry/field at large
+- evaluate impacts of the changing operating environments on their work, work community and organization, as well on the industry/field at large

 - develop one’s competences and expertise in a focused and goal-oriented way in anticipation of the future competence requirements in the work life

-- improve and innovate operations and work processes in the organization using multidisciplinary and multiprofessional futures knowledge.
+- improve and innovate operations and work processes in their work community, taking into account environmental, social and economic sustainability, and using multidisciplinary and multiprofessional futures knowledge.

 - Future of work and income